-There are many ways you can be a leak detective:
+There are many ways you can determine if you have a leak around the house.
+Here are a few ideas of how you can be a leak detective:

 Check all fixture connections and see if any water is leaking through.
 Sometimes tightening is all that is needed.
 Consider adding an aerator (a twist on screen that adds air into the water stream) to your faucets to save water, without sacrificing the water pressure.